The 15 Coolest Neighborhoods in the World

 No area of Portland has undergone such a rapid transformation as the former industrial Pearl District, situated on the northwest side of the city.
 It’s now home to converted warehouses, fancy high rise condos, and is attracting both a wealth of artists, as well as more upmarket residents.
 Pearl District is the city’s arts hub, home to numerous galleries and studios boasting an impressive array of contemporary art installations by local and international talent alike.
 Some of the best include the accalimed Elizabeth Leach Gallery and the Blue Sky Gallery home to some inspired photography displays.
 This area of Portland is renowned for being highly health-conscious.
 There are several large parks and smaller green areas perfect for exercise or a gentle stroll.
 The Pearl district is also a stone’s throw from the city’s legendary farmer’s markets.

 And to be sure, this hip area has a strong coffee culture (try Stumptown Coffee at the Ace hotel), along with boatloads of bars, boutiques and restaurants.
+You could say there are dozens of weird and fun things to do here.
 Finally, a trip to this area would be incomplete without a visit to Powell’s City of Books, a book lover’s dream and firm Portland institution.

 #4: Malasaña, Madrid